A Mill Valley Cottage, Reimagined

 “Something that was really surprising and fun to work with was that there was a unique situation of a sink and a vanity in both of the upstairs rooms,” says Craig.
 “It’s typical to see this in historic homes.
 The owners have two girls, and they were each going to have their own room, so they opted to keep the vanities and sinks so the girls could brush their teeth and use the mirror without fighting over the bathroom.
 It was a cool thing to hang on to – I’ve stayed in bed and breakfasts before that have this feature, and it’s kind of nice to be able to splash your face or brush your teeth before bed.”

-On the other hand, the primary bedroom originally had no bathroom, so Craig reworked the floor plan, repurposing an existing closet to create an ensuite.
+On the other hand, the primary bedroom had an unconventional bathroom arrangement—a sink and toilet ensuite, with a separate shower accessed on a lower level.
+Craig reworked the floor plan to create a more functional, fully integrated ensuite, repurposing an existing closet.
 To make up for the lost storage, MN Builders built a custom wardrobe.

-In the primary bedroom, Craig reconfigured the floor plan to use an existing closet to create an ensuite bathroom while ensuring it had adequate storage.
+In the primary bedroom, Craig reconfigured the floor plan to use an existing closet to create a larger functional ensuite bathroom while ensuring it had adequate storage.

 This primary bedroom got a modern upgrade.